RealtyOffer/realty-offer-frontend/src/pages/agents.md

     the country.
 Pre-approve your clients ahead of time before you submit an offer.
 We are not referring to a simple credit check.
 We are referring to pre-approvals from a direct underwriting system.
-This system reviews and discusses your client's information ahead of time.
+This system reviews and verifies your client's information ahead of time.
 Don't get stuck!

     * Set your clients apart from other offers